Subscribe to our newsletter for FREE pet updates

 While onions, leeks and chives can potentially harm your pet’s health, garlic is on the other end of the spectrum.
 This white bulb gets a bad reputation in vet medicine for being a member of the allium family, but it’s actually safe for pets because it contains significantly lower amounts of thiosulfates than its allium relatives.11 Research also shows that allicin, the primary phytochemical in garlic, may benefit pet health in several ways, such as by helping boost immune function and lowering the risk of cardiovascular disease.12

-For best results, I recommend fresh garlic, not garlic pills or powders.
+For best results, give your pet fresh garlic, not garlic pills or powders.
 This is because chopping and crushing fresh garlic activates the production of allicin.
 Garlic pills or powder, particularly those made for humans, may also contain higher doses of compounds than appropriate for your pet.
 To incorporate garlic into your pet’s diet, simply add 1/2 clove of freshly chopped garlic per 15 pounds of your dog’s body weight to their food.

 Most Recent